sun123zxy/7z-edit/README.md

 ## Description

-A command line tool to ease the editing of password-protected compressed files.
+Temporarily decrypt, checkout, edit, encrypt and rewrite a compressed file with ease.

-## Requirements
+## Installation

 - 7-Zip installed and added to the system PATH
-- (Optional) Python 3.x if you wish to run the script directly
+- Python if you wish to run the script directly

-Developed on Windows 11 with Python 3.13.2 and 7-Zip 22.00.
-Windows executables are provided in releases.
-Should work on other platforms as well, but this is not well-tested.
+It's a standalone script / executable, so no installation is necessary.

+### Register to Context Menu

+On Windows, you can register or unregister 7z-edit to appear in the right-click context menu via executing the provided `.reg` file.

+Add 7z-edit to your system PATH before doing so.

+After registration, you can right-click any file and select "Edit with 7z-edit" to open it with the tool (with default parameters).

 ## Usage